DAACS-Research-Consortium/DAACS-Open-Academy/FSS2021/Workshop7/Part_II.md

      Type1      Type2      Type3
 0.06769784 0.01967648 0.01437966
 ```
-To get the *squared chi-square distance* we square the differences, divide by the mean proportions, and add it all up.
+To get the *squared chi-square distance* we square the differences, divide by the mean proportions, and add the terms up.
 ```
 > squaredChi2DistFromMean <- sum((propMat[1,] - colProps)^2/colProps)
 > squaredChi2DistFromMean